OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       // If there is no graphic unit then no meters/groups are displayed and you can display all meters.
       //  Also, if not admin, then meters not displayable are not viewable.
       // admin can see all.
-      compatibleMeters = all meters that user/admin can see.
+      compatibleMeters = allMeters
     } else {
-      // If displayable is false then only admin. for each meter M in OED that is displayable to user {
+      // If displayable is false then only admin. for each allMeters M  {
         // {M} means turn M into a set.
         Set units = unitsCompatibleWithMeters({M})
         if (graphicUnit is in units) {